-Handbook of Conservation Management Measures & Resolutions, Relevant to WCPFC Regional Observer Programmes (ROP's)
+Handbook of Conservation and Management Measures & Resolutions for WCPFC Regional Observer Programmes

-Version 8.0
+Version 10.0

-© Western and Central Pacific Fisheries Commission

-The Western and Central Pacific Fisheries Commission authorises the reproduction of this material, in whole or in part, provided that appropriate acknowledgement is given.
-Feedback is welcome and should be directed to the Executive Director
+© Western and Central Pacific Fisheries Commission The Western and Central Pacific Fisheries Commission authorises the reproduction of this material, in whole or in part, provided that appropriate acknowledgement is given.
+Feedback is welcome and should be directed to the Executive Director. wcpfc@wcpfc.int

-Introduction.
+Introduction

-The eighth handbook of the Conservation and Management Measures and Resolutions (CMM's) has been prepared by the WCPFC Secretariat in response to the 18th regular annual session of the WCPFC.
-This was held via an online meeting due to the COVID-19 virus that prevented WCPFC from engaging in extensive intersessional negotiations.
-The virtual meeting was held online via Zoom Nov 29th to 7th December 2021.
+The tenth handbook of the Conservation and Management Measures and Resolutions (CMM's) has been prepared by the WCPFC Secretariat considering the outcomes of the 20th regular annual session of the WCPFC which was held in Rarotonga Cook Islands Dec 4 to 8th 2023.

-This electronic version dated annually; with the year indicated on the front of the booklet is an important identifier of the period of validity.
+This electronic version of the booklet is dated annually; with the year indicated on the front of the booklet as an important identifier of the period of validity.
 Conservation and Management Measures (CMMs) are adopted at the annual Commission meeting which is typically in early December.
 CMMs usually become binding 60 days after they are adopted.
-This booklet dated 2022 would contain all the valid CMMs from Feb 7th, 2022, until a given date in early February of the following year 2023.
+This booklet dated 2023 contains all the valid CMMs from Feb 6th" 2024 until a given date in early February of the following year 2025.

-It should be noted, that not all CMMs specifically require observer data or information input and may have little relevance to observer duties.
-Therefore, not all current CMMs and Resolutions are included in this electronic handbook for ROP Observers.
-CMM's provided are in the form as agreed by the Commission and unfortunately may include a small number of typos and spelling errors contained in the CMM's when adopted and therefore unable to be corrected.
+Not all CMMs specifically require observer data or information input and may have little relevance to observer duties.
+Therefore, not all current CMMs and Resolutions are included in this electronic handbook; CMM's provided are in the form as agreed by the Commission members and unfortunately may include a small number of typos and spelling errors contained in the text of the CMM's when adopted by members and therefore are unable to be amended after adoption.

-Observers in the WCPO are engaged by CCMs, or their representative agencies /providers to collect verified catch data and other scientific data and to monitor the implementation of CMMs by vessels and vessel operators.
-The data that observers collect is critical to the effective functioning of the Commission as well as their national and sub regional observer programmes; observers are responsible for the accuracy and completeness of the data they collect.
-Observers are required to be independent and impartial and are reminded of their rights and responsibilities.
+Observers in the WCPO are engaged by CCMs, or their representative agencies/providers to collect verified catch data and other scientific data and to monitor the implementation of CMMs by vessels and vessel operators.
+The data that observers collect is critical to the effective functioning of the Commission and observers are responsible for the accuracy and completeness of the data they collect.
+Observers are required to be independent and impartial and are reminded of their rights and responsibilities stated in the Observer, CMM 2018-05.

 The WCPFC Secretariat has provided some accompanying notes as a guide to assist Regional Observer Programmes (ROP) observers to have a better understanding of the CMMs that influence the data and information they collect as part of their duties.
+Observer notes in the booklet are in one of the five categories of similar types of CMMs.
+Tuna & Billfish - Species of Special Interest - Gear Requirements - Catch and Effort Reporting. - Monitoring Control and Surveillance.

-Observer notes are placed into one of five groups of similar types of CMMs.
-CMM's contained in this booklet that are relevant to observers are listed in Bold Font in the "Complete List of current CMMs and Resolutions of the WCPFC.
-These are listed, starting on page 17.
+CMM's included in this booklet are relevant to observers and are listed in Bold Font in the "Complete List of Current CMMs and Resolutions of the WCPFC" (Page 13-14)